 Native to Southern and Southeast Asia, the genus Dendrocalamus includes the largest species of bamboo, all tropical clumpers.

-Dendrocalamus asper is one of the largest and most important species of commercial bamboo in the tropics.
+Dendrocalamus asper is one of the largest and most important species of commercial bamboo in the tropics, prized for its straight, sturdy culms, rarely forming branches on the lower halves.

-Dendrocalamus giganteus is a species of giant bamboo, but not as useful as asper.
+Dendrocalamus giganteus is a species of giant bamboo, but not as useful or widely cultivated as Asper.
+Culms are straight and smooth, with no lower branches.

-Dendrocalamus sinicus is the largest known species of bamboo.
+Dendrocalamus sinicus is the largest known species of bamboo, native to Yunan, China, and northern Laos.

-Dendrocalamus strictus is an important tropical bamboo species with nearly solid culms.
+Dendrocalamus strictus is an important tropical bamboo species with nearly solid culms, and branches starting near the base.

 Genus Fargesia